Furikuda/bork/docs/internals/data-structures.rst

 The age value is used for cache management.
 If a file is "seen" in a backup run, its age is reset to 0, otherwise its age is incremented by one.
-If a file was not seen in BORG_FILES_CACHE_TTL backups, its cache entry is removed.
+If a file was not seen in BORK_FILES_CACHE_TTL backups, its cache entry is removed.
 See also: :ref:`always_chunking` and :ref:`a_status_oddity`

 The files cache is a python dictionary, storing python objects, which